syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/appearance.md

 ![](appearance_images/appearance_img4.png)

+**None Palette**

+None palette will not apply any color to the data points.
+So in order to define the color for the data points, you can use the [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~Color.html) property of [`ChartSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries.html).

 ## Gradient Colors

 The [`CustomGradientColors`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartColorModel~CustomGradientColors.html) property of [`ChartColorModel`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartColorModel.html) is used to define the gradient colors, the colors from this property is used for series or chart if the [`Palette`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartColorModel~ColorPalette.html) property of ChartColorModel is [`Custom`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartColorPalette.html) and the [`CustomColors`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartColorModel~CustomColors.html) property is null.
 The following properties are used to define the gradient color for the chart.